 You must stick to any temporary or posted speed limit below 60mph.

-Towing on a single carriageway
+Towing a caravan on a single carriageway

 If solo cars are allowed to travel at 60mph on a single-carriageway road, the limit when towing a caravan is 50mph.